waterfall-project/wfp-guardian/docs/monitoring/GRAFANA.md

 ## Overview

-This guide explains how to import and configure the Grafana dashboard for monitoring your WFP Flask Template application.
+This guide explains how to import and configure the Grafana dashboard for monitoring your WFP Guardian Service.

 ## Dashboard Features